oktadev/okta-blog/_source/_posts/2024-07-05-jhipster-terraform-azure.md

 {% include toc.md %}

 ## Build a microservices architecture with JHipster

 Start by creating a Java microservices architecture using [JHipster](https://www.jhipster.tech/), Spring Boot, and Consul.
 JHipster is an excellent tool for generating a microservice stack with Spring Boot, Angular/React/Vue.js, and other modern frameworks.
-If you prefer using the same application as in this demo, then you can either scaffold it using JHipster JDL or clone the sample repository from GitHub.
-Here is how you can scaffold your microservice stack using JHipster:
+For deploying the application of this demo, then you can either generate it using JHipster JDL or clone the sample repository from GitHub.
+Here is how you can build your microservices stack using JHipster:

 **Option 1**: Generate the architecture with JHipster Domain Language (JDL)